-I LIKE: The "on-screen help" - Unlike the manuals, this provides good information and is easily accessed, just like the help button on a computer screen
+I LIKE: The on-screen help - unlike the manuals, this provides good information and is easily accessed, just like the help button on a computer screen.

-I DISLIKE: The fact it is a fixed console type system.
-Radio control handsets are available, They are very smart looking but be aware that they are also expensive, yet do not offer total control (some things must still be done via the console)
+I DISLIKE: The fact it is a console type system.
+Radio control handsets are available, but be aware that they are also expensive and do not offer total control (some things must still be done via the console).

-I DISLIKE: The manuals - Like Lenz, they are badly translated from German to English.
+I DISLIKE: The manuals - like Lenz, they are quite badly translated from German to English.

-Take your time looking over ECos... and read as much about it as you can, because it is far from a low cost unit and a console type system isn't every ones best choice...However it is a very, very clever system, and if after looking past the fancy panels and design to its real abilities and wide feature level, it clearly fits your need, then don't hesitate....
-It's a very nice product that is well supported by it manufacturer that we're happy to recommend.
+Take your time looking over ECoS... and read as much about it as you can, because it is far from a low cost unit and a console system isn't everyone's best choice.
+However, it is a very, very clever system.
+If after looking past the fancy panels and design to its real abilities and wide feature level, it clearly fits your need, then don't hesitate...
+It's a very nice product that is well supported by a manufacturer that we are happy to recommend.